 Q: With a major global supply chain crunch, how much made in the USA FRC and PPE is available?

-A: All garments manufactured by Tyndale are exclusively made in the USA.
+A: Tyndale offers a full line of American-made AR / FR products.
 This greatly reduces risks associated with the global supply chain crunch caused by COVID-19.
 Our strong US-based supply chain ensures consistent, reliable product supply.
-Tyndale brand garments are manufactured in various locations across the USA – delivering flexibility in response to demand signals, and ensuring production continuity in the event a facility is impacted by an outage or crisis, such as COVID-19.
+Many Tyndale brand garments, along with others from our supply partners, are manufactured in various locations across the USA – delivering flexibility in response to demand signals, and ensuring production continuity in the event a facility is impacted by an outage or crisis, such as COVID-19.

 Q: Where does your supplier fit within the supply chain?

 A: Tyndale is the largest AR / FR distributor of many industry-leading brands.
 In the event there is a run on products, our strong vendor partnerships ensure we are at the front of line when supply is tight or on restock if they run out.
 This ensures workers in Tyndale programs receive the garments they need to stay safe on the job.

 Q: Does your supplier have multiple warehouses for inventory?